-Project Manager William Jackson briefs Pine Bluff Arsenal Director of Risk Management and Regulatory Affairs Kevin Dorman and PBA Director of Business Operations and Planning Mr. Mark Lumpkin on the mission to destroy chemical warfare material recovered during environmental remediation efforts at PBA.
+The Recovered Chemical Materiel Directorate provides centralized management and direction to the Department of Defense for the assessment and disposal of recovered chemical warfare materiel in a safe, environmentally sound manner.
+RCMD Project Manager William Jackson briefs Pine Bluff Arsenal Director of Risk Management and Regulatory Affairs Kevin Dorman and PBA Director of Business Operations and Planning Mr. Mark Lumpkin on the mission to destroy chemical warfare materiel recovered during environmental remediation efforts at PBA.
 (U.S. Army photo by Rachel Selby)

-The Logistics Data Analysis Center (LDAC) provides sustainment data, information technology and decision support to improve readiness and enable effective Army senior leader decision-making from the Strategic Support Area (SSA) to the tactical point of need.
+technology and decision support to improve readiness and enable effective Army Senior Leader decision-making from the Strategic Support Area to the tactical point of need.